blues/app-accelerators/75-heavy-equipment-hours-of-use-utilization-tracker/README.md

 notecard.sendRequest(notecard.newRequest("hub.sync"));
 ```

 `note.add` on a `.qo` outgoing queue Notefile is a pure append — the Notecard API does not expose a deduplication field for outgoing queue Notes.
-If the I²C acknowledgement is lost after the Notecard has already accepted the note, a host retry on the next wake will create a duplicate entry in the Notecard's queue.
+If the I²C acknowledgement is lost after the Notecard has already accepted the Note, a host retry on the next wake will create a duplicate entry in the Notecard's queue.
 This is an acknowledged edge case: the ring-buffer design guarantees **at-least-once delivery**, and a retransmitted duplicate is preferable to a dropped billing record.
 The `epoch` field — the Unix timestamp of the actual state transition, captured when the event was enqueued rather than when it was delivered — is what makes server-side deduplication tractable: key on `epoch` + `event` in your downstream route to collapse duplicates without discarding any unique transitions.

 ---